 We recently acquired and tested a powerful herb we had been interested in acquiring for many years now.
 Our experience with the strength that this plant possessed lead me to a desire for a grander understanding of the way it works within the human body to provide the gifts we may receive from it.
 My research lead me down many different paths and I kept finding more and more information I thought relevant that anyone consuming this herb or considering it should have knowledge of.
 Originally, this article was only going to be one post but now I feel I have to break it up into three pieces in part to not overwhelm the readers, but mainly to allow myself more time to continue my own research into Tongkat Ali’s prodigious tomb of wisdom.
 I hope you enjoy this piece and recognize that many of the opinions expressed there in are mine and mine alone.

-I could not decide how I wanted to start this long article on the miracle plant Tongkat Ali (TKA), scientific name of Euryocoma longifolia.
-So I figured the best way would be to throw some in my mouth and feel the power of the herbal root itself.
-This is an incredibly competent plant, allowing you to greatly leverage the androgen testosterone to your advantage in training or life in general.
+I could not decide how I wanted to start this long article on the miracle plant Tongkat Ali (TKA), scientific name of Eurycoma longifolia.
+So I figured the best way would be to throw some in my mouth and feel the power of the Longjack herbal root itself.
+This is an incredibly competent plant, allowing you to greatly leverage androgen and testosterone to your advantage in training or life in general.

 Sometimes I can feel the energy radiating out from that taste, opening up energy reserves that were closed off to me before, changing my head always in a positive way.
 This alertness comes from two things in my opinion: the aforementioned bitterness factor and TKA’s presumed ability to increase ATP (adenosine triphosphate) production.
 ATP is the coal to your mitochondria’s power plants.
 I could find no direct mechanism for this supposed uptake in ATP but eventually came on one study talking about heart cells and testosterone: